pgtir/wall-task/README.md

-This project was bootstrapped with [Create React App]

-# Frontend Assignment from Wall
-Tech Stack Used : ReactJS and CSS

-#Deployed at  :
+# Deployed at  :
 https://wall-task.onrender.com

+# Tech Stack Used :
+ReactJS and CSS